I may receive commissions from purchases made through links in this article. Full Disclosure

 Using less plastic is always better than not even attempting to reduce plastic consumption.

 Let’s take a look at the reasons to go plastic free.
+What are the benefits of not using plastics?
 What does it really matter?

 Why should we try to find “new” products when the plastic versions are so readily available and it’s what most of us are used to?